Eligibility to Services

 Security, pension, SSI or other earned or unearned income.
 NEVER

-LIE OR WITHHOLD INFORMATION.
+WITHHOLD OR GIVE INCORRECT INFORMATION.
 The information you provide is

 checked against other government records and you could lose or reduce